Data Science vs. Software Engineering: Which is Right for You?

 Talk to People who Work in the Industry

 If you’re interested in a career in the tech field, it can be helpful to talk with someone in the field to understand their day-to-day responsibilities.
 You could reach out to anyone in your network to discuss their career path and find out whether you may be a good fit in the field.
+Join a major-related club at your college to be directly connected with industry representatives and companies.
 If you want to reach out to someone but don’t know where to start, consider building a LinkedIn profile and reaching out to alumni from your high school.
 You could also stop by your high school’s guidance counselor and find out if they know of any alumni working in data science or software engineering that you could contact.

 The College Experience: Data Science vs. Software Engineering